gifford-lab/ec2-launcher-pro/README.md

 + `USER`: The commands in `RUNFILE` will read and write data on /cluster as this user.
 The default is to run as current user.

 #### S3 mode only (Default value can be found above)
-+ `REGION`: This is only tweakable for S3 mode as VPN is only built on us-east-1d.
++ `REGION`: This is only tweakable for S3 mode as VPN is only built on us-east-1.
++ `ZONE`: The specific zone in which you wish to launch your instance, for example us-east-1a.
+Default is to let EC2 choose from all zones under `REGION` you specified based on availability.
 + `BUCKET`: The S3 bucket to store the input and output.  **(required, no defalt value)**
 + `RUNNAME`: The S3 folder in the bucket to store the input and output.  **(required, no defalt value)**